 In case of another significant COVID-19 wave, our Institutes will follow and enforce all restrictions and guidelines issued by the local health authorities.
 This may include the transfer of all academic courses online and canceling course-related field trips and museum visits.
 We host students from various private and public institutions in the United States and are prepared to support their students’ return back home, should such action be required by an individual school’s internal risk management requirements.
 In doing so, the Institute will work closely with all students and professors involved to ensure academic continuity and any potential refunds in line with our refund policy.

 As we did halfway through the 2020 Spring semester, and again for a small group of students during the 2020 Fall semester, all courses will be transferred online if necessary.
 Remote learning/teaching will continue also in case students must repatriate, as happened in Spring 2020.
 Our remote learning/teaching tools are the best-known software available for this educational purpose, such as Moodle and Zoom meetings.
 Our professors have all integrated the use of an online platform (Moodle, etc.) with their course, where possible, even when on-site learning is active.
 This allows students to become familiar with the platform so that they can easily transition entirely to online learning, should that be required.

 Q & A: STUDENT & PARENT/GUARDIAN RESPONSIBILITY AND CONDUCT

 Students are expected to comply with all COVID-related policies in the same way that they have always been required to comply with health & safety rules and guidance.
-All new COVID-related responsibilities are spelled out in all of our informational materials both online and on paper, thus including the pre-departure handbook, the student handbook and the slides we provide during orientation (which are then sent to all students by email from our Student Services Offices within 48 hours of their arrival).
-In addition, a considerable number of clear infographics on COVID preventive measures are available both on our premises and in the students’ apartments.
+All new COVID-related responsibilities are spelled out in all of our informational materials both online and on paper, thus including the pre-departure handbook, the student handbook, Covid-19 Protocols Document (inside student Welcome Folder), and the slides we provide during orientation (which are then sent to all students by email from our Student Services Offices within 48 hours of their arrival).
+In addition, a considerable number of clear infographics on COVID preventive measures are available on our premises.